Hemophilia - Medical Condition

 Hemophilia is usually diagnosed by blood tests, family history, and any unusual signs of bleeding as described above.
 Blood tests are used to find out:

 If a pregnant woman is known to be a carrier, doctors can perform tests before her baby’s birth to diagnose hemophilia.
 Testing is done by chorionic villus sampling (CVS) or amniocentesis.
-CVS is performed as early as Week 10, while amniocentesis is performed after Week 15.
+CVS is performed as early as Week 11, while amniocentesis is performed after Week 16.
+Other tests include blood sampling from the baby or the mother, as well as ultrasound testing.

 The type of treatment depends on the type of hemophilia you have, how severe the hemophilia is, your daily activities, and any dental or medical procedures you may be having.